 To minimize the risk of survey bias, the enforcement team splits into groups and conducts simultaneous inspections.
 Throughout the inspection period, team members maintain contact via cell phones.
-In the event that one team issues a citation, all other teams are immediately notified.
+If one team issues a citation, all other teams are immediately notified.
 Enforcement teams will conduct one or two more inspections and then terminate inspections for the day.
-During these post-citation inspections, enforcement teams want especially to observe whether store personnel are talking among themselves of the tobacco citations just issued that day.
+During these post-citation inspections, enforcement teams want to specifically observe whether store personnel are talking among themselves of the tobacco citations just issued that day.
 If store personnel are aware of such citations, then stores most likely are passing this information among themselves.
 In these cases, the enforcement team will choose to reschedule investigations for a future date.